 03/20/25 vs Questa | 2 |

-Andrew Gonzales was huge while hitting and pitching even without the win.
-On the mound, he didn't allow a single earned run over four innings pitched.
-He has been consistent: he hasn't given up more than two walks in six consecutive appearances.
-He was also big at the plate, going 2-for-4 with three RBI, two runs, and one double.
+Andrew Gonzales was huge no matter where he played even without the win.
+He didn't allow a single earned run over four innings pitched.
+He has been nothing but reliable on the mound: he hasn't given up more than two walks in six consecutive appearances.
+He was also stellar in the batter's box, going 2-for-4 with three RBI, two runs, and one double.
 He has become a key player for Cimarron: the team is 2-1 when he posts at least three RBI, but 3-4 otherwise.

 Article generated by infoSentience based on data entered on MaxPreps